If you’re tired of “Nothing good happens here!” complaints, make a success list

 Deb used to keep a list of every new business that opened in Webster City, Iowa.
 Then when someone complained, “There’s no new businesses in our town!”
 Deb could hit them with the list.

-Carol Peterson from Milnor, North Dakota, has kept a huge list of all progress from new businesses to public improvements for 12 years now.
-She gave me permission to share it with you:
+Carol Peterson from Milnor, North Dakota, has kept a huge list of all progress from new businesses to public improvements for 12 years and counting.
+Now, take a moment to realize that Milnor has about 700 people.
+She gave me permission to share her Success List with you:

 Here’s why success lists work: